rajkaranm/share_source/README.md

+# ShareSource
-# Share Source is social media to discuss topics and share resouces.
+It is place to discuss topic, share resouces and learn with others.